newyorrker/newyorrker/README.md

 Hi 🙌 My name is Ruslan Karshiev
 ================================

 I’m a frontend developer.
-Try to learn javascript deepest.
+I try to learn javascript deepest.

 *   🇹🇷 I'm based in Fethiye
 *   ✉️  You can contact me at [rkarshiev.develop@gmail.com](mailto:rkarshiev.develop@gmail.com)